-On September 14, 2020, S&P affirmed the Bank's deposits and senior debt and short term-instruments rating of A+ and A-1, respectively.
-Outlook is Stable.
+On August 24, 2021, S&P affirmed the Bank's ratings and maintained the Outlook at Stable.

 The Bank makes payments in the ordinary course to the credit rating agencies for the rating services associated with the assignment of the credit ratings noted above.
 In addition, the Bank made customary payments in respect of certain other services provided to the Bank by the aforementioned credit rating agencies.